 My first computer as a child was a Radio Shack TRS-80, and since then I have never lost my love for computational "everything".
 I am passionate about the technology revolution, which includes a very real concern for how technology can both positively and negatively affect our society.
 My professional aim is to use computational and technological methods (e.g., data science, cloud computing, computational psychology) to help push forward innovation and progress.
 I am absolutely not afraid to try things that may break the norm as that is at the heart of innovation.

-How is data and technology contributing to the dividing of society and how can we develop solutions to foster unity?
+- How is data and technology contributing to the dividing of society and how can we develop solutions to foster peace?

-What are ways that data and technology can foster socio-economic health for all as opposed to broadening the socio-economic divide?
+- What are ways that data and technology can foster socio-economic health for all?

 MY CURRENT ROLES

 My full work history can be found at my LinkedIn.

 RESEARCH ASSISTANT PROFESSOR, DEPARTMENT OF ACCOUNTANCY, GIES COLLEGE OF BUSINESS, UNIVERSITY OF ILLINOIS AT URBANA-CHAMPAIGN

 I have the privilege to work for one of the most prestigious accountancy departments in the world.
 Illinois' accountancy department is so forward thinking that they absolutely welcomed a computational researcher/thinker like myself, and I hope to contribute to the high reputation of the department.